Jennifer Fairgate case: Burial and exhumation

-The body of the unidentified woman known as “Jennifer Fairgate” remained in police custody for a year.
+The body of the woman remained in police custody for a year.
 In June 1996, she was interred in an unmarked pauper's grave at Vestre Gravlund cemetery in Oslo, without any funeral rites, headstone, or mourners.
 The burial was conducted with a simple coffin and by municipal pallbearers.

 In accordance with routine procedures, much of the case evidence, including personal clothing, the hotel bedspread, and key forensic materials, was disposed of or destroyed after her burial.
 Jewelry and other valuables were reportedly sold at a police auction.

 In November 2016, following renewed interest in the case sparked by investigative reporting, Norwegian authorities exhumed the woman's remains to conduct further forensic analysis.
 Samples of teeth and bone were taken, allowing for mitochondrial genetic testing and isotope analysis, including strontium and carbon-14 analysis.
 Investigators were able to construct a nearly complete DNA profile.
 The results indicated she was likely of European descent; strontium levels in her teeth suggested she had grown up in Germany, while carbon-14 analysis estimated her birth year as around 1971, making her approximately 24 years old at the time of death.